19-year-old woman kidnapped from Georgia Waffle House parking lot, deputies say - NewsBreak

 By WSBTV.com News Staff,

-Georgia deputies are searching for a missing 19-year-old woman and a man who they believe kidnapped her outside a Waffle House.
+Georgia deputies have located a 19-year-old woman who they believe kidnapped her outside a Waffle House.

+On Saturday, March 11, deputies said Rhodes had been located but the search for Walker continues.

-The Richmond County Sheriff’s Office says Zkyla Avonce Rhodes was last seen with 59-year-old Willie Walker in the restaurant’s parking lot off 2057 Gordon Highway in Augusta around 11:30 p.m.
+The Richmond County Sheriff’s Office said Zkyla Avonce Rhodes was last seen with 59-year-old Willie Walker in the restaurant’s parking lot off 2057 Gordon Highway in Augusta around 11:30 p.m.
 Thursday.

 WJBF-TV in Augusta reported a witness saw Walker grab Rhodes and drag her into his car.
 The witness also said Walker pointed a gun at them.